Riddick Bowe Boxing: During the fight

 During a fight, each boxer has a healthmeter that decreases whenever the player is hit.
 When the health meter reaches zero and the player is punched the player suffers a knockdown.
 Large amounts of punishment to the head also result in visible cuts.

 If a boxer is knocked down three times in a single round, the fight ends in a TKO.
 Unlike in real-life boxing matches, a fight never stops for other reasons; a boxer can be pummeled for an entire fight without throwing one punch in return, but unless he is knocked down three times, or he fails to get up in ten seconds after being knocked down, the fight is allowed to continue until the round ends or fight scheduled goes the distance.

 Career mode

 During career mode, the player creates his own boxer.
 Options to edit include name, hair color, skin color.
-Each boxer in the game had three attributes: power, stamina, and chin.
+Each boxer in the game had three attributes: power, stamina, and speed.
 Riddick Bowe has the highest stats, but starts losing them after losing the championship.
 Eventually, he retires in the course of the game's career mode, after which only resetting the internal data will bring him back.

 During career mode, all of the attributes are increased by allotted training bonuses.
 As the boxer progresses from match to match, his statistics start to fade.
 After 35 fights, his hair turns from normal to grey.
 After 40 fights, the boxer is forced to retire even if he has never beaten the champion.
 Losing two fights in a row will also cause the player's boxer to retire.